flatpak/flatpak-docs/docs/electron.rst

 Electron
 ========

-Due to the nature of Electron, building Electron applications as Flatpaks requires a few extra steps compared with other applications.
+Due to the nature of `Electron <https://www.electronjs.org/>`_, building Electron applications as Flatpaks requires a few extra steps compared with other applications.
 Thankfully, several tools and resources are available which make this much easier.

 This guide provides information on how building Electron applications differs from other applications.
 It also includes information on the tooling for